What is a Service Level Agreement(SLA)?

 Service Tracking/Reporting information identifies how service effectiveness will be assessed and communicated.
 Tracking/reporting information includes a good set of metrics.
 They should reflect the project’s major objectives.

 This section ensures ongoing communication between the two parties and formal systematic attention to service adequacy.
 When things are going well managers sometimes fail to hold periodic reviews.
 Hold reviews at the appropriate times even when things are going well.

 The Change Process section provides a formal tool for modifying the agreement to address changing service needs and priorities.
 Accordingly, a good SLA provides a mechanism for periodic reviews and modifications as needed.

-An SLA can include more than these 6 elements.
+An Service Level Agreement can include more than these 6 elements.
 But all effective SLAs include at least these 6 elements.

 Help Set Expectations

 Including these elements in an SLA can help you set expectations early on.
 The right set of expectations when outsourcing tech support or customer service helps determine not only the quality of services delivered but also the success or failure of your project.

 Keep in mind also that an SLA is a living document.
 It is often modified as to services, expectations, and responsibilities as circumstances change.

 Outsourced call center projects need a detailed, well-thought out SLA to be successful.
 Getting outsourcing right can help improve customer satisfaction significantly.
 And that in turn can boost sales and revenues.

 Let us put our proven experience in providing tech support for small and medium size companies to work for you.
 Request a quote from our sales team.